ChristianLempa/cheat-sheets/apps/Cloudflare Tunnel.md

 cloudflared tunnel route dns <name of the tunnel> <example.com>
 ```

-Now lets create the ingress.
+create the ingress.
-past it in your config.yml file
+create config.yml file in you .cloudflared directory

 ```
 ingress: